recallnet/contracts/README.md

 - `deleteBlob(address,string,string)`: Delete a blob from the network, passing the sponsor's address, the blob hash, and the subscription ID (either `""` if none was originally provided, or the string that was chosen during `addBlob`).
+- `overwriteBlob(string,AddBlobParams memory)`: Overwrite a blob from the network, passing the old blob hash, and the new blob parameters.
 - `getAccountType(address)`: Get the account's max blob TTL.
 - `getBlob(string)`: Get information about a specific blob at its blake3 hash.
 - `getBlobStatus(address,string,string)`: Get a blob's status, providing its credit sponsor (i.e.,